- Coronavirus (COVID-19)

 - Covid-19: Hub Privacy Notice

-In line with the latest government guidance, all pupils are expected to return to school full-time when the new term begins in September.
-We are working closely with local schools to ensure that pupils and staff can return safely.
+In line with the latest government guidance, all pupils are expected to remain in school full-time throughout the second lockdown.
+We are working closely with local schools to ensure that pupils and staff feel safe and that learning can continue.

 Cleaning and hygiene measures